How to Choose the Best Truffle Oil (And Why Most Fall Short)

 Good truffle oil should be used as a finishing oil, not for cooking.
 In other words, use it as a drizzle over a completed dish, not for sautéing.

-Chef Czarnecki recommends a variety of uses for his oil, including blending with butter to make a truffle-scented spread.
-(That’s one of my favorite ways to use it and the blending helps make the oil last.)
+Chef Jack Czarnecki, who created one of the first natural truffle oil brands in America, Oregon Truffle Oil, recommends a variety of uses for his oil, including blending with butter to make a truffle-scented spread.
+(That’s one of my favorite uses because blending helps make the oil last.)

 In cooking